jeswid/DSA4264_toxic-comment-analysis/technical-report.md

         return 0.0
 ```

-- **Classification Threshold for Toxicity:** To classify entries as *toxic* or *non-toxic*, we experimented with thresholds ranging from 0.1 to 0.9 in increments of 0.1.
+- **Classification Threshold for Toxicity**: To classify entries as *toxic* or *non-toxic*, we experimented with thresholds ranging from 0.1 to 0.9 in increments of 0.1.
 For each threshold, we generated predicted labels based on the model's toxicity scores in order to compare these predictions against our manually labelled data.
 Entries with scores above the chosen threshold were ultimately labelled as "toxic," while those below were classified as "non-toxic."

 **Confusion Matrics and Evaluation Metrics**